munro98/munro98.github.io/projects.md

 Software: Blender3D

-This project I originally started in 2013 as a game inspired by a Garrys mod mini-game.
-It was meant to be an exersise in learning about game development but I lost interest in it.
-I took the project back up focusing on multiplayer and creating interesting assets using Blender3D software.
+This project was an exercise in learning about more game development in which I developed the gameplay, physics of how the golf balls interacted and also 3D modelling of the environment made for a full-on experience in game design.
+The challenge of syncing game state over the network while also pushing my 3D modelling skills made for a very interesting and fun project.

 <a name="simplecraft"></a>
 # SimpleCraft